SurajSSingh/SurajSSingh.github.io/src/project/super-mouse-ai.md

 [Whisper.cpp](https://github.com/ggml-org/whisper.cpp).

 I started development as a freelace developer after my work at P1 came to a close.
 The client reached out to me about developing an app.
+We are currently looking for business partners to help with reaching out to potential users of the app to help get it off the ground.

 ### Tools, Framework, and Libraries used